-If you have concerns about how your information is handled, or feel you will be put at risk by the disclosure of any information, please contact the Head of Information Governance/Data Protection Officer for more information.
+If you have concerns about how your information is handled, or feel you will be put at risk by the disclosure of any information, please contact the Head of Information Governance / Data Protection Officer for more information.
 See page 11 for details.

-Our Trust is also a member of the UK Clinical Record Interactive Search (CRIS) system which is a computer system developed to allow researchers to conduct research using large amounts of information from the electronic medical records.
+Our Trust is also a member of the UK Clinical Record Interactive Search (CRIS) system which is a computer system powered by Akrivia Health.
+The CRIS system allows access to our deidentified electronic patient records to help and support research studies, clinical audit, service evaluations, Quality Improvement projects here at the Trust.
 UK CRIS is safe and secure and all service user information is depersonalised and researchers will not have access to any personal information or personal details.